 Teran is acknowledged as an indigenous Istrian grape variety, but due to Slovenian regulations surrounding the name Teran, the sale of Istrian wine under the Teran name is not allowed.

-Here lies yet more proof that wine knows no borders.
+This proves that wine knows no borders.
 Instead of dividing, it ought to bring people together.

 Did you know?

 It’s believed that Teran wine, due to its tannin structure and the earth on which it’s cultivated, is rich in iron and biologically active anthocyanins, and therefore contains additional salubrious properties which contribute to the prevention of cardiovascular ailments and cellular aging.